 - To speed up the cooling process and minimise separation, sit your pot of milk mixture into a bowl of cold water before pouring into ramekins.
 Once again, avoid getting water into the milk mixture.

 - I used a 4″ wide by 2.5″ deep (10cm/5cm) ramekin and decided to turn it out onto a plate.

 - If you are turning out your panna cotta, very lightly spray the ramekins with an oil spray (light vegetable or canola oil).
 Wipe out excess oil with a paper towel.

 - To turn out, get a knife and gently loosen the sides, then flip onto a serving plate

 - Cover with foil and set in the fridge, for about 6 hours or overnight.
-The vanilla bean panna cotta should be firm around the edges, with a slight wobble in the middle.
+The vanilla panna cotta should be firm around the edges, with a slight wobble in the middle.

 - If you did not want to turn out your panna cotta, they look gorgeous made in a little mason jar!

-Our vanilla bean panna cotta is creamy, not overly sweet, light, fresh and can be made the night ahead for a special occasion or dinner party!
+Our vanilla panna cotta is creamy, not overly sweet, light, fresh and can be made the night ahead for a special occasion or dinner party!

 Paired with this dreamy espresso syrup, or summer fruits like strawberries, blueberries or any stone fruit, it really is the most delicious spring and summer dessert!